 A new framework is put forward for the design of effective activation policies to connect people with jobs and foster more inclusive labour markets.
 While activation policies draw on many tools that can be assembled in different ways, the overall package needs to maintain the motivation of jobseekers to actively pursue employment while also improving their employability and expanding their opportunities to be placed and retained in appropriate jobs.

-country reviews on activation policieS
+country reviews on policieS THAT HELP PEOPLE FIND EMPLOYMENT

 How can the OECD help countries develop and strengthen their activation policies?